 The Directive – the first of its kind in Europe – emphasises that digital inclusion is a right, not a privilege.

-Organisations affected include the military, the police and the emergency services, those involved in public infrastructure (roads, power, bridges, power grids), education and healthcare bodies and central and local governments).
-Among those excluded are private organisations, broadcasters, schools & nurseries, NGOs and producers of live video or audio content.
+Organisations affected include the military, the police and the emergency services, healthcare bodies and trusts and central and local governments.
+Among those excluded are private organisations, broadcasters and NGOs that do not provide services that are essential to the public, or services that specifically address the needs of people with disabilities.

 Unlike the much publicised GDPR Directive, it’s unknown whether the UK’s yet to be established regulatory body will have the power to fine or impose penalties.
 It’s down to individual countries to determine their enforcement procedures.